Fictosexuality

 "a strong and lasting feeling of love, infatuation, or desire for a fictional character"

-The authors set the phenomenon against longstanding debates in Japanese media psychology, citing scholars such as Patrick Galbraith on "the orientation of desire toward fictional characters" and arguing that drawing a sharp ontological line between fiction and reality is unhelpful: the attachment is real even when its object is not.
+The authors set the phenomenon against longstanding debates in Japanese media psychology, citing scholars such as Patrick Galbraith on the orientation of desire toward fictional characters, and argue that drawing a sharp line between fiction and reality is unhelpful: the attachment is real even when its object is not.

 Psychology